bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-01.md

       ![Methods are in gray Kara](./grayKara.jpg)

- 2. Now, get back to the MyKara instance (the red Kara).
-It inherits all methods in its super class `Kara` (as well as from `Kara`´s super class `Actor` and its superclass `Object`) - thus, you find the methods under "inherited from Kara".
+ 2. Now, get back to the `MyKara` instance (the red Kara).
+It inherits all methods from its super class `Kara` (as well as from `Kara`´s super class `Actor` and its superclass `Object`) - thus, you find the Kara methods in the submenu "inherited from Kara".

  ![Call Parent Method](./call-parent-method.jpg)

  5. make MyKara walk 4 fields forward and then turn right.
 Put this in it's act() method!
  6. now, click on act() several times.
  7. click on run.
 This will call act() in an indefinite loop.
+ 8. Put a Leaf in each corner.
+What happens after the fourth call to act()?
+Explain in your report.
  8. (Challenge) - can you figure out how to make it stop after one round?
-After TwoRounds?
- 9. (Challenge) - Now that it stops, you can drop a leaf in each corner.

 ### 2. Around Tree